Medical Malpractice Insurance

 Even when it's not required, malpractice coverage is a key part of risk management.
 Even the most experienced healthcare providers can make a mistake or be sued for a claim of substandard care, such as misdiagnoses, surgical errors, and medication errors.

-In other industries, malpractice coverage is referred to as professional liability insurance or errors and omissions insurance.
+In other industries, malpractice coverage is referred to as professional liability insurance or errors and omissions insurance (E&O).

 A physician reviews a health plan with their patient

-Three reasons medical malpractice is essential for healthcare professionals:
+3 reasons medical malpractice is essential for healthcare workers:

 • Required by law in some states